ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### Shortcut for compilation
 You can always manually type out the commands `:VimtexCompile` or `:VimtexCompileSS` to start compilation.
-Since all that typing is rather inefficient, VimTeX offers  `<localleader>ll` as default shortcut for calling `:VimtexCompile`.
+But since all that typing is inefficient, VimTeX offers  `<localleader>ll` as a default shortcut for calling `:VimtexCompile`, meaning you can type `<localleader>ll` (in normal mode) to trigger the `:VimtexCompile` command.
-Setting something else is really easy!
+Setting your own shortcut is really easy!
 For example, to use `<localleader>c` to trigger compilation, place the following code in your `ftplugin/tex.vim` file:
 ```
-" Continuous compilation...
+" Use `<localleader>c` to trigger continuous compilation...
 noremap <localleader>c <Cmd>update<CR><Cmd>VimtexCompile<CR>

 " ...or single-shot compilation, if you prefer.
 noremap <localleader>c <Cmd>update<CR><Cmd>VimtexCompileSS<CR>
 ```
-Pressing `<localleader>c` in normal or visual mode would then save your document if needed (see `:help update`), then call either `:VimtexCompile` or `:VimtexCompileSS`, depending on your choice of continuous or single-shot compilation.
+You could then use the shortcut `<localleader>c` in normal or visual mode to call either `:VimtexCompile` or `:VimtexCompileSS`, depending on your choice of continuous or single-shot compilation.
+The `update` command saves your document if needed before performing compilation (see `:help update` for reference).

-The above mappings use the `<Cmd>` (see `:help map-cmd`), which lets you call commands directly without switching Vim modes.
+Note that the above mappings use the `<Cmd>` keyword (see `:help map-cmd` for documentation), which lets you call commands directly without switching Vim modes.
 (The more common alternative would be `nnoremap <localleader>r :update<CR>:VimtexCompileSS<CR>`.)

 ### A QuickFix menu crash course
 VimTeX will automatically open the QuickFix menu if warnings or errors are detected during compilation (the QuickFix menu stays closed if compilation completes successfully).
 For most compilation errors, the QuickFix menu will display the error's line number and a (hopefully) useful error message.
-In such cases you can use the Vim command `:cn` (short for `:cnext`, which also works), to jump directly to the offending line, which is a really useful Vim feature you should be aware of.
+In such cases you can use the Vim command `:cn` (short for `:cnext`, which also works), to jump directly to the offending line.

-Here are two QuickFix settings you might be interested in tweaking:
+Here are two VimTeX-related QuickFix settings you might be interested in tweaking:
 - By default, VimTeX opens the QuickFix menu if compilation produces warning messages but no error messages.
-  LaTeX's warning messages are not always helpful, so some users will want to open the QuickFix menu only if compilation fails with error messages.
+  LaTeX's warning messages are often unhelpful, so some users will want to open the QuickFix menu only if compilation fails with error messages.
   To do this, place the following code in your `ftplugin/tex.vim` file:
   ```
   " Don't open QuickFix for warning messages if no errors are present